tsukasaroot/longvinter-bashmanager/README.md

 # longvinter-bashmanager
-To control GIT lifecycle of the server
+To control GIT lifecycle of the server + some more QoL services

 Commands available: